 Dr Quinn is the author of 24 print books (the latest was published in September 2015) as well as four iBooks.
 He also makes digital books for wine writers.
 Wine-Life Lessons by Annabel Jackson is an example of such an iBook, available from the iBookstore here.
 Dr Quinn is available to train people to make iBooks.

 Between 1975 and 1995 Dr Quinn worked across all media platforms in Australia, Thailand, the United Kingdom and New Zealand.
-He has worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; and Television New Zealand.
+He worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; and Television New Zealand.

 Dr Quinn has published 24 print books and four digital books.
 The most recent print book was MOJO: The Mobile Journalism Handbook (Boston: Focal Press), co-written with Dr Ivo Burum, which appeared in September 2015.
 Find it at Amazon here.
-Other recent books include Volume 3 of Asia’s Media Innovators, which appeared in August 2013.
+Other relevant books include Volume 3 of Asia’s Media Innovators, which appeared in August 2013.
 Volume 1 (co-written with Professor Werner vom Busch) was published in 2008 and Volume 2 (co-written with Professor Kim Kierans) in 2011.
 Funding Journalism in the Digital Age (co-written with Jeff Kaye) was published in 2010 and the third edition of MOJO: Mobile Journalism in the Asian Region (Adenauer: Singapore) appeared in 2012.
 Do note that this last book is quite dated.